-Michigan 4-H received $20,000 grant to encourage agriscience career exploration
+Michigan 4-H receives $20,000 grant to encourage agriscience exploration

-Michigan 4-H was named one of five states to receive a $20,000 grant through the National 4-H Council to implement the 2017 4-H Ag Innovators Experience project.
-The project, administered through National 4-H Council and sponsored by Monsanto, is in its fourth year.
+Michigan 4-H has been named one of five states to receive a $20,000 grant through the National 4-H Council to implement the 2019 4-H Ag Innovators Experience project.
+The project, administered through National 4-H Council and sponsored by Bayer, is in its sixthyear.

-The 2017 4-H Ag Innovators Experience engaged over 20 4-H teens who taught a lesson linking the importance of healthy soil to food production and security to more than 1,000 youth throughout Michigan in grades 3-8.
-The activity, “The Healthy Soils Carbon Soil Investigation Challenge,” explored the role of soil in storing and utilizing carbon to improve soil health while decreasing the effects of climate change.
-The Healthy Soil Challenge took place in counties throughout Michigan through 4-H programming in schools, camps and 4-H clubs.
+The Ag Innovators Experience project is being implemented now through July.
+The project will engage a minimum of 20 4-H teens who will teach a lesson focused on native bee habitat and food security to at least 1,000 youth throughout Michigan in grades 3-8.
+The activity, “The Native Bee Challenge,” will explore the importance of pollination to agriculture and its connection to a sustainable food supply.
+The Native Bee Challenge will take place in counties throughout Michigan through 4-H programming in schools, camps and 4-H clubs.

 Michigan 4-H is seeking teens (ages 13-19) to help implement this project by teaching the lesson in their local community.
 Training for teen volunteers will be provided during the 4-H Teen Leaders in Action Workshop held Feb.
 23-24, 2019, at 4-H's Kettunen Center in Tustin, Michigan.
 Registration for this training is $45 and includes overnight lodging, meals and all workshop materials.
 Through this project, 4-H teen leaders will have the opportunity to grow their leadership and communication skills, engage in finding solutions to local and global food security issues, and explore career opportunities in science and agriculture.